liam2258/liam2258/README.md

 - 🌱 I’m currently learning about **C# and .NET**

-- 👨‍💻 All of my projects are available at [liamdyer.dev](liamdyer.dev)
+- 👨‍💻 All of my projects are available at [liamdyer.us](liamdyer.us)

 - 💬 Ask me about a **fun new technology!**